telling stories around the campfire at the family campout when his kids were elementary age. His first

 He joined the Ann

-Arbor Storytellers’ Guild in 2004 and his passion for developing and refining this art form has only intensified with each performance.
-Jeff enjoys telling all types of tales, but has a soft spot for scary stories, which range from the somewhat scary to the truly terrifying.
+Arbor Storytellers’ Guild in 2005 and his passion for developing and refining this art form has only intensified with each performance.
+Jeff enjoys telling all types of tales, but specializes in funny stories and scary stories, which range from the somewhat scary to the truly terrifying.

 In October 2006, Jeff organized the very first Scary Story Festival at the Howell Opera House.
 The actual theater section of the